 Enhancing ecological awareness within the community

-Managing wild-fire risk and enhancing emergency preparedness when appropriate.
+Managing bushfire risk and enhancing emergency preparedness when appropriate.

 Environmental Management Plan